jamesstats/blog/README.md

 # Projects Blog
 <p>
   This is my projects blog where I post all the projects I have worked on using public data.
-The blog is rendered using Rstudio program using bookdown and deployed with github-pages.
+The blog is rendered using <code>Rstudio</code> program using <code>bookdown</code> and deployed with github-pages.
 </p>

 ### Template